mengopudding/toy-robot/README.md

 Toy Robot will not ingest any commands that will make it fall off the table.

-Toy Robot must be placed before taking any further commands.
+Toy Robot must be placed before it can take any further commands.

 ### List of commands Toy Robot can ingest: